-As Georgia and UNICEF prepare to discuss the priorities of new Country Programme cycle, there is a growing need to update the analysis and provide UNICEF and its partners with new and robust evidence on situation of children and adolescents in the country, particularly the most vulnerable, to inform programme decisions and guide policy advocacy and partnership efforts, as well as to track progress of child rights implementation.
-Such an analysis will also be timely as it will inform the revision of the child rights chapter of the National Human Rights Action Plan and provide inputs to the thematic policy documents on children's rights.
+As Uzbekistan and UNICEF prepare to discuss the priorities of new Country Programme cycle, there is a growing need to update the analysis and provide UNICEF and its partners with new and robust evidence on situation of children and adolescents in the country, particularly the most vulnerable, to inform programme decisions and guide policy advocacy and partnership efforts, as well as to track progress of child rights implementation.

-UNICEF, its partners and other stakeholders conducted major research, studies and evaluations that provided new evidence that could be used to strengthen and broaden data/information evidence on the situation of children and adolescents in the country.
+UNICEF, its partners and other stakeholders conducted a number of major research, studies and evaluations that provided new evidence that could be used to strengthen and broaden data/information evidence on the situation of children and adolescents in the country.

-In view of the above, UNICEF Georgia is seeking the services of an individual consultant to lead the consultations and deliberations with key stakeholders and develop the SitAn report using the available evidence, while paying due consideration to the latest recommendations of the Committee on the Rights of the Child, Sustainable Development Goals (SDG) agenda, UNICEF Strategic Plan for 2022-2025, UNICEF Gender Action Plan 2022-2025, and main national priorities: National Human Rights Strategy (2022-2030) and the respective Action Plan (2024-2026) and the National Youth Strategy (2023-2026) of Georgia.
-The consultant is expected to work with a locally contracted person to support data collection and in the provision of local context.
+In view of the above, UNICEF Uzbekistan CO is seeking the services of an individual consultant (or institution) to lead the consultations and deliberations with key stakeholders and develop the SitAn report using the available evidence, while paying due consideration to the latest recommendations of the Committee on the Rights of the Child, Sustainable Development Goals (SDG) agenda, UNICEF Strategic Plan for 2022-2025, UNICEF Gender Action Plan 2022-2025, and main national and global priorities Uzbekistan Strategy- 2030, De-I Strategy, Strategy on adolescents' mental health, J4C Strategy, and other national strategies.